sangvikh/nod4/README.md

 ## Toolchain & Usage

-The `toolchain/` directory contains tools for assembling NOD-4 assembly programs into binary ROM images and running cycle-accurate software simulations.
+The `toolchain/` directory provides tools for assembling NOD-4 assembly source code into binary ROM images and running cycle-accurate hardware simulations.

 ### Assembling a Program